Introduction

 Be mindful of your posture and sit up straight in your chair.
 Do a quick head-to-toe check of your entire body.
 Look straight ahead, unclench your jaw, bring your shoulders back, sit up straight, place your palms on your lap, put your feet flat on the floor, and wiggle your toes.

 Once you are in the ideal posture and your muscles are relaxed, do some more deep breathing.
-Good posture will make you feel more confident and look self-assured to others.
+Good posture will make you feel more confident and look self-assured to others. - Make a strong first and last impression.

 First and last impressions are significant.
 In an interview, you’ll be judged within the first few seconds and interviewers will remember how you came across as you enter and exit the interview room.
 Smile, greet the interviewers, shake hands, and thank them for meeting with you.
 Do the same when you conclude your interview.
-Be sure to send thank you notes as well within 48 hours (unless a school explicitly states not to send follow up correspondence).
+Be sure to send thank you notes as well within 48 hours (unless a school explicitly states not to send follow up correspondence). - Convey what makes you unique.

 Similar to the medical school personal statement, the interview is the place where you really need to convey what makes you, you.
 Come prepared with stories based on your experiences that make you unique.
 For example, you can elaborate on a clinical experience you had that was stressful, but you persevered by exhibiting desirable qualities and made a connection with a difficult patient.
 Or perhaps you are proud of a project you worked on while obtaining research experience.
 Choose

 compelling stories that are specific and attract the interviewers to your unique skill sets and accomplishments.
-If you’re reapplying to medical school, be ready to talk about what you did during the previous year, such as taking new courses or re-taking the MCAT.
+If you’re reapplying to medical school, be ready to talk about what you did during the previous year, such as taking new courses or re-taking the MCAT. - Clarify any questions you don’t understand.

 If the interviewers ask you questions you don’t understand, don’t be afraid to ask for clarification.
 A medical school interview isn’t simply a one-sided monologue where you are expected to give flawless, robotic answers.
 Think of it as a two-way dialogue meant to determine if the medical school will be a good fit for you.
-Asking follow-up questions also shows the interviewers that you are engaged with the questions and want to learn more about the medical school and their expectations.
+Asking follow-up questions also shows the interviewers that you are engaged with the questions and want to learn more about the medical school and their expectations. - Be honest.

 Always be honest in your interview, especially with questions regarding weaknesses or any areas that reveal gaps in schedule, poor grades, and other adversities.
 No candidate is perfect, and admissions officers don’t ask about these issues simply to disqualify you.
 You should answer these types of questions with a growth mindset.
-Show that you faced a challenge, outline the actions you took to resolve it, and most importantly, discuss what you learned from the experience.
+Show that you faced a challenge, outline the actions you took to resolve it, and most importantly, discuss what you learned from the experience. - Be yourself.

 Finally, be yourself!
 Your authenticity will show interviewers that you are the ideal candidate for medical school because you have the self-assuredness and strong personality to undertake a challenging yet rewarding career in medicine.